dsyer/presos/decks/spring-boot-intro.md

 ## Adding A UI with Thymeleaf

 * Add Thymeleaf to the classpath and see it render a view
-* Spring Boot Autoconfigure has added all the boilerplate stuff
+* Spring Boot Autoconfigure adds all the boilerplate stuff
 * Common configuration options via `spring.thymeleaf.*`, e.g.
     - `spring.thymeleaf.prefix:classpath:/templates/` (location of templates)
-    - `spring.tjymeleaf.cache:true` (set to `false` to reload templates when changed)
+    - `spring.thymeleaf.cache:true` (set to `false` to reload templates when changed)
-* Extend and override:
+* Extend and override, just add beans:
-    - add Thymeleaf `IDialect` beans
+    - Thymeleaf `IDialect`
-    - add `thymeleafViewResolver`
+    - `thymeleafViewResolver`
-    - add `SpringTemplateEngine`
+    - `SpringTemplateEngine`
-    - add `defaultTemplateResolver`
+    - `defaultTemplateResolver`

 ## Currently Available Autoconfigured Behaviour